 The University recognizes that significant opportunities for professional growth and development are required periodically by faculty members and that the Faculty Professional Development Assignment Program is one of the best modes in which to achieve such growth and development.
 The University strives to promote an environment in which the faculty will be motivated to participate enthusiastically in the Faculty Professional Development Assignment Program.
 This environment permits both the faculty and administration to plan so as to obtain the desired results from the program.

-A list of past recipients is available online.
+A list of current and past recipients is available online.

 Criteria for review